AliceO2Group/AliceO2/README.md

 * It will install Geant4 Data files
 * Need about __10 GByte__ of disk space (8.1 for the source and objects files, etc and 2.2 GByte for the installation)

-##### Step by step installation
+##### Step by step for the full installation
 1. Install [FairSoft/AlFa](https://github.com/FairRootGroup/FairSoft/tree/dev)

-we use here "alfa_src" as a directory name, you can change it to what ever you like.
+we use here "alfa_src" as a directory name, you can change it to what ever you like

 ```bash
 git clone  https://github.com/FairRootGroup/FairSoft.git  alfa_src
 cd  alfa_src
 ./alfaconfig.sh